FuLLeNN/tic-tac-toe/README.md

 4. **Technologies:** You can only use HTML, CSS, and JavaScript to build the games.
 External libraries are not allowed.

 5. **Styling:** There are no specific styling requirements for the games.
 Focus on functionality and adherence to the assignment's technical specifications.

+6. **File Naming:** The files handed in should be named oo.html for the object-oriented version and fun.html for the functional programming version.